LatticeQCD/SIMULATeQCD/docs/_sources/02_contributions/01_codeStyle.md.txt

       ```C++
       if (true) {std::cout << "True" << std::endl;}
       ```
-- **Document your code**\
+- **Write helpful comments**\
-Give comments about complex sections.
-Trivial code should not be commented.
-Remove old comments!
+Give comments about complex sections, tricks that you used, relevant visualizations, DOIs for papers, your design philosophy (when relevant), etc. DO NOT comment trivial code.
+Remove commented-out code.
+(It is anyway in the git history if we need it later.)
 - **Remove old features**\
-If features are not needed any more, remove them (for example CUDA 1.1 stuff)
+If features are not needed any more, remove them.
 - **Use `C++11/14/17/20` features** (lambda expressions, move constructor, initializer_list,...)\
 Read about them.
 They are nice!